Munitions

 • SSC-8 Screwdriver

 The 9M729 is a Russian NPO Novator ground-launched cruise missile known to NATO as the SSC-8.
-CSIS lists it as a 2,500 km-range system, NATO identifies it as mobile and nuclear-capable, and Ukrainian officials have linked Russian 9M729 firings to the Russia-Ukraine War 2014-present.
+CSIS lists it as a 2,500 km-range system, NATO identifies it as mobile and nuclear-capable, and Ukrainian officials have linked Russian 9M729 firings to long-range strikes in the 2014 Russia-Ukraine War.

 Profile / Specs